 6. Be careful with photos and images you use – The saying that a picture is worth a thousand words can be a detriment to you if you use a photo that implies a fact that is untrue.
 Stay away from juxtaposing images with stories to imply something that isn’t there.

-7. If you are sued, find a lawyer in your city that specializes in defamation - Don’t immediately take down the post or delete the tweet.
+7. If you are sued, find a lawyer in your city that specializes in defamation – Removing the post or deleting the content may not be the best thing to do.
 You can’t unring the bell, but you can find out how to best defend yourself.
-If not handled appropriately, removing the allegedly offending piece can make the problem bigger.
+If not handled appropriately, removing the allegedly offending information can make the problem bigger.

 While I mention this in the context of a blogger, really it’s applicable to any type of online professional or entrepreneur that publishes content on the web.
 While the adage is that “if you can’t say something nice, don’t say anything at all”, we need honesty and authenticity.
 Others may not like what you have to say about them or their product, but the truth of the matter is that we’re all allowed our opinion and the ability to tell the truth.